MattCza/products-tracking/README.md

 Postman

 TODO:
+CRUD operations for Users - DONE.
 User Authentication - and store hashed password in DB and - DONE.
-But it can be done better.
+Make better configuration.
+Create Products Entity.
+One-To-Many Relationship with Users.
-Add users roles
+Add users roles.
 then allow users for actions based on their roles.